 “Help!
 I’ve had an accident in my partner’s car and I’m not named on their policy.
 What do I do?”

-As you aren’t named, you won’t be covered by your partner’s policy.
+- As you aren’t named, you won’t be covered by your partner’s policy.

-But if you have your own policy, check if it covers ‘driving other cars’ .You should be able to find this within your policy documents / certificate of motor insurance.
+- But if you have your own policy, check if it covers ‘driving other cars.’
+You should be able to find this in your policy documents / certificate of motor insurance.

-It’s worth remembering cover for driving other cars is usually third party only cover which means if you have an accident whilst driving a car that doesn’t belong to you, your insurer will only pay for injury to other people and damage to their property.
-Loss or damage to the car you are driving will not be covered.
+- It’s worth remembering cover for driving other cars is usually third party only, which means if you have an accident while driving a car you don't own, your insurer will only pay for injury to other people and damage to their property.
+Loss or damage to the car you're driving won't be covered.

 "My car has been modified, am I covered?"